Did you know that Pitt has a goal to divert 50% of food waste to compost by 2025?

 - Shredded newspaper

 - Events!
-Look for Compost collection locations at a growing number of Pitt events — or request one for an event you are organizing (bottom of Get Active page).
+Look for compost collection locations Pitt events — or request one for an event you are organizing (via Pitt Green Events at the bottom of our Get Active page)

 While there are currently limited locations on campus that collect compostables on a regular basis, the Pitt Sustainability team is actively working to scale up campus-wide compost collection locations.
-Look for more building-specific collection locations for compostables will be rolled out this Fall.
+Look for more building-specific collection locations for compostables to be rolled out in the future.